iAM-AMR/iAM.AMR.DOC/source/data_extraction/processing_cedar_queries.rst

 The implications of expecting warnings vary depending on the columns in which they occur.

 If the affected cell(s) are in any of the columns specified in the table below, you should stop the pipeline and fix the affected cells.
-These fields have a direct effect on the odds ratio calculation, so in the event of unexpected data types in any of these, sawmill will typically deem the factor unusable, excluding the row from further processing, removing it from the processed output, and writing it to the *scrap_pile* **without warning**.
+These fields have a direct effect on the odds ratio calculation, so in the event of unexpected data types in any of these, sawmill will typically deem the factor unusable, excluding the row from further processing and writing it to the :ref:`scrap pile <data_extraction/processing_cedar_queries:Scrap pile>` **without warning**.

-.. note:: For more information about the *scrap_pile* please see **write_scrap**, under the *Sawmill Arguments* section of the GitHub repository's *README.md* file.

 .. csv-table:: Columns Which Affect Calculations
    :file: Calculation_Fields.csv
    :widths: 30,30
    :header-rows: 1

-If the affected cell(s) are in any of the other columns, however, sawmill will simply replace the cell with a value of **NA**.
+If the affected cell(s) are in any of the other columns, however, sawmill will simply replace the cell with a value of *NA*.
-The factor will not be deleted, and the row will still appear in the processed output.
+The factor will not be deleted, and the row will still appear in the processed timber.
 In cases like this, it is up to the user whether or not to continue with processing when faced with the prompt.

 .. attention:: Output fields may still be affected by unexpected data types in these other columns.
 For instance, the **url** and **html_link** output columns are affected by *ident_doi* (v2)/*docID* (v1), and sometimes *ident_pmid* (v2).
 Also, the **identifier** output column is affected by *ID_factor* (v2)/*ID* (v1) and *factor_title* (v2)/*title* (v1).